 The CPMS is constantly seeking new and more effective methods of pain control.
 With this in mind, the CPMS conducts two types of research.
 Basic research focuses on the biological and psychological aspects of cancer pain.
 Applied research develops and evaluates more effective pain management techniques.

 With over 20 years of experience using the team approach, the CPMS is in a unique position to educate health care professionals, medical and graduate students, and community health care providers about cancer pain and its treatment.

 The CPMS uses the latest instructional techniques, including videotapes and multimedia, to communicate the clinical and research aspects of cancer pain to medical, dental, nursing and physical therapy students, as well as psychology interns, anesthesiology residents and clinical fellows specializing in pain management.

-Individuals with cancer pain can be referred to the Cancer Pain Management Service by their personal physician or their primary physician at Roswell Park Cancer Institute.
-If you would like a referral to a physician at Roswell Park Cancer Institute, please call 1-800-ROSWELL or the Pain Clinic at (716) 845-4595.
+Individuals with cancer pain can be referred to the Cancer Pain Management Service by their primary physician at Roswell Park Comprehensive Cancer Center.
+If you would like a referral to a physician at Roswell Park, please call 1-800-ROSWELL or the Pain Clinic at 716-845-4595.

 We are located in the Survivorship & Supportive Care Center on the 3rd floor of the Scott Bieler Clinical Sciences Center.
 Please follow the directional signs that will lead you to us.
 For questions or more information, please call 716-845-4595.

 Oscar de Leon-Casasola, MD